 Diedre can be reached via email here.

-Brother Todd van Alstyne is an Anglican Dominican Friar serving the Episcopal Diocese of Louisiana.
-He is a retreat leader, spiritual director, and newly named chaplain and religion teacher at St. Andrew's School.
+Brother Todd van Alstyne is a Life Professed Anglican Dominican Friar serving the Episcopal Diocese of Louisiana.
+He is a retreat leader, spiritual director, pilgrimage guide, St Nicholas impersonator, and Chaplain/Religion teacher at St. Andrew's School.
+He is a graduate of Kuyper College, the Jerusalem University College and Princeton Theological Seminary.

-Br Todd is married to Tim, a Mental Health Therapist in the Broadmoor neighborhood.
-They live in Uptown with their cat, Guillaume and four chickens: Hyacinth, Daisy, Rose, and Violet.
+Br Todd is married to Tim, a Case Manager for St. Thomas Community Health Center in New Orleans.
+They live the 7th Ward with their cat, Guillaume and two chickens: Daisy and Violet.

-Br Todd serves St. Andrew's in Administration, Communications and Strategic Planning.
+Br Todd serves St. Andrew's as Business Manager.

 Br Todd can be reached via email here.